blingdivinity/omp-cache-warmer/README.md

 **Keep your [oh-my-pi](https://github.com/nicobrenner/oh-my-pi) sessions' prompt caches warm — resume hours later and pay cache-read prices, not cold re-reads.**

-Provider prompt caches are short-lived (Anthropic: 5 min default, 1 h extended).
-Walk away from a 100k-token session for lunch and your next message re-reads the entire prefix at full price.
+Provider prompt caches are short-lived (Claude Code is 1h).
+Walk away from a 600k-token session for lunch and your next message re-reads the entire prefix at full price.
 This project fixes that with three cooperating pieces:

 | Piece | Runs where | Job |
 |---|---|---|